AlexChesser/tech-interview-prep-course/lessons/week-06.md

-# WEEK 6: Timed practise
+# WEEK 6: Timed practice

 Now that you’ve been practicing more straightforward problems for a couple of weeks, it’s time to get real and start practicing harder questions that are more likely to be asked during coding interviews.